anhvuanhvu/SPU_CSC3220_W25_T7/Notes_rayj1.md

 Worked to add additional detail to the personality, including attributes and further detail about the persona such as her personality and what she likes.
 Also, brainstormed ways to better illustrate tone of our app through the moodboard.

 Drafted the wireframes and ironed out the nav diagram with team, especially focusing on ways to implement a sort of UI hierarchy.

+Discussed with team how to implement a bread-crumb control and implemented it in a way that tries to maintain simplicity and consistency.